EZ Water: The Hidden Life Force Inside Water & How Sunlight vs Moonlight Change It

 Creating a hologram that feels “real” involves a mix of advanced technologies:

-Some even use motion capture and gesture learning to reflect familiar mannerisms.
+• Motion capture and gesture learning reflect familiar mannerisms.

 It’s like piecing together a digital soul — one memory at a time.